How to Create a Food & Symptom Diary for Ulcerative Colitisby Mandy Patterson Patient Expert

 Pick the platform

-Part of the fun in creating a food diary is that get to personalize it to your needs.
+Part of the fun in creating a food diary is that you can personalize it to your needs.
 You can keep a diary almost anywhere you like — digital or physical — it just depends on your personal tastes.
 If you don’t like writing things down, don’t pick a notebook as your platform.
 If tech gives you the willies, don’t pick a super complex app for tracking.

 Choose your tools